blvrd/manifold/README.md

 - yellow means the process is still running
 - red means the process exited with am error (non-zero status code)

+I'm not sure how I feel about these and might change them or rip them out entirely.

 I'd love some feedback!
 Does this work as a drop-in replacement for Overmind?
 Does it suck?